-Certification of seed is a multi-step process that begins with the proper introduction of new varieties or lines to the system.
-All laboratory, bulk transfer, field inspection, seed source, limited generation requirements must be met before tags or certificates are issued.
+Certification is a multi-step process that begins with the proper introduction of new varieties or lines to the system.
+All laboratory, bulk transfer, field inspection, seed source, and limited generation requirements must be met before tags or certificates are issued.

 Illinois Crop is accredited under the National Seed Health System to perform phytosanitary seed crop field inspection of corn, soybean, wheat, sunflower, sorghum bicolor and cotton throughout Illinois and Puerto Rico.
 Our reports can be used to obtain Federal Phytosanitary Certificates.

 Field Services Director